taracybersec/php-security/readme.md

 ### 4. Clean

-This method cleans an input string by HTML-decoding it.
-Additionally, it trims the strings and strips the tags from them.
+To clean an input string, you can use the clean method.
+It removes HTML entities in the string, trims the whitespace from both ends of the string using trim, and strips the tags from the string using strip_tags.
+This way, even if an attacker manages to inject malicious data into the string, it will be trimmed, and tag-free, rendering it harmless.

 ```
 use Tararoutray\PhpSecurity\Sanitize;